IBM/db2sock-ibmi/ILE-PROC/README.md

 # SRVPGM pass by value (MI workaround)

 Only SRVPGM have concern about pass by value.
+Most readers can simply ignore remaining of 'by value' discussion.

 SRVPGM with pass by 'value' arguments is not popular on IBM i (rarely used).
 In fact, for toolkit calls you should not use pass by value to